Azure/business-process-automation/README.md

     - The second will be contain the output from your first document
     - An additional item will be created for each uploaded document

-You can further customize your UI via the front end repo https://github.com/<your github account>/bpa-engine-frontend.
-Simple instructions on how to quickly do so are coming soon
+You can further customize your UI via the repo - Simple instructions on how to quickly do so are coming soon

 ## Contacts
  Please reach out to the AI Rangers for more info or feedback aka.ms/AIRangers